-When it is time to board the train, prepare your tickets for conductors or attendants to look at and scan.
+When it is time to board the train, ensure you have your gear ready to move and your tickets out for conductors or attendants to look at and scan.

 Coach seats are assigned on your day of travel as you board the train.
 With the exception, if the train is not too full or is towards the end of the route, you might be able to pick your seat.

 Once the conductors scan your ticket, they place a card over your seat to reserve it for you.

 Amtrak asks you not to change cars for a “better seat” without first talking to conductors.
 Amtrak also tries to put groups and families together; this can be more difficult if everyone keeps spreading out.